-With instances of individuals facing legal consequences for their rainwater harvesting endeavors in some states, the idea of rainwater harvesting being an illegal activity has quickly gained traction across the internet.
+With stories of individuals facing legal consequences for their rainwater harvesting endeavors in some states, the idea of rainwater harvesting being an illegal activity has quickly gained traction across the internet.

 But is it illegal to collect rainwater or have some of these stories been exaggerated?

-In this article, we’ll uncover the truth about the legality of rainwater harvesting and provide information on the specific laws for each state.
+In this article, we’ll dig deeper into the legality of rainwater harvesting and provide information on the specific laws for each state.

 Is it Illegal to Collect Rainwater?